 In an attempt to keep the smuggling under control, the governor had appointed John Hugh of Maidstone, Vt. as customs collector.
 He and his brother Samuel were tasked with controlling the contraband trade.

 In 1814, the Hughs brothers learned that a group of smugglers planned to drive several cows north to Canada to sell them.
 Samuel Hugh assembled a posse and they pushed toward Canada in hopes of heading off the cows.
 But they were too far behind.
 A standoff took place in the woods of Canada in which a man from the Canadian side was shot and killed.
-Samuel Hugh and his party fled, the only harm to Hugh was caused by a bullet that passed through the cloth of his coat but missed him.
+Samuel Hugh and his party fled.
+The only harm to Hugh was caused by a bullet that passed through the cloth of his coat, but missed him.

 Thanks to: Indian Stream Republic: Settling a New England Frontier, 1785-1842, by Daniel Doan and A History of New England, by R. H. Howard and Henry E. Crocker.
 This story last updated in 2022.